SystemRage/py-kms/docs/Contributing.md

 # Contributing

 You want to improve this project?
 Awesome!
-But before you wirte or modify the existing source code, please note the following guideline:
+But before you write or modify the existing source code, please note the following guideline:

 - Always make sure to add your changes to the wiki.
 - 8-space indentation without tabs.